Yoyoshix/Road_to_Ballhalla---Speedrun_Ressources/README.md

   The layout I used during my runs.

 - "RtB - splits.lss" \
-  Splits time of last attempts to beat the 19:51 run
+  Splits time of my last attempts to beat the 19:51 run

 <=>-<=>-<=>-<=>-<=>-<=>-<=>-<=>-<=>